 Oncolytic virus therapies have shown promising efficacy in solid tumors in several clinical trials.
 Comparing to non-replicating gene virus therapy, such as retrovirus, replicating oncolytic virus can be shed from treatment in patients and transmitted into the environment or healthy people.
 However, oncolytic virus itself may also induce certain toxicity in vivo.
 For example, HSV may infect neuron cells and keep a latent status.
 Vaccinia virus may infect the human reproductive system.
 Though most of oncolytic viruses have been attenuated by mutations or deletions, the modified viruses may revert to wild type virus and infect normal host tissues.
-The toxicity of oncolytic virus mainly comes from the virus and/or the expressed transgene.
-Oncolytic virus has some off-target effects which may induce toxicity.
+The toxicity of oncolytic virus mainly comes from the virus and/or the expressed transgene and the off-target effects as well.
 Creative Biolabs has developed various assays to analyze the toxicity of oncolytic virus and the expressed transgene.
 Our toxicology studies of oncolytic virus include:

-Shedding study will provide information about the likelihood of transmission of oncolytic virus to untreated individuals.
-The design of the virus shedding study depends on the virus replication competence, immunogenicity, persistence, latency, tropism, and the route of administration.
+Shedding study will provide information about the likelihood of transmission of oncolytic virus to untreated individuals, of which the design depends on the virus replication competence, immunogenicity, persistence, latency, tropism, and the route of administration.
 Non-clinical shedding studies can be useful in preparing for clinical studies and evaluating detection methods.

-Clinical observations include but are not limited to body weight, appetite, and morbidity/mortality.
+Clinical observations cover but are unrestricted to body weight, appetite, and morbidity/mortality.

-Clinical pathology includes but is not limit to hematology, coagulation, clinical chemistry, and urinalysis
+Clinical pathology covers more than hematology, coagulation, clinical chemistry, and urinalysis.

 Gross organ pathology includes weight of brain, liver, kidney, lung, heart, spleen, testes, and ovaries.